Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Laboratory Requirement

-You must demonstrate an exposure to laboratory work.
 You must have a laboratory component in 2 of the science courses from the categories listed or have completed 1 exclusive laboratory course equivalent to 6 units.

 Non-academic Requirements